Chief Information Officer

 Role Evolution

-How the CIO Role Has Changed
+How the Chief Information Officer Role Has Changed

 The CIO role is converging with the CTO role in many organisations as the distinction between product technology and internal technology becomes increasingly blurred.
 Cloud adoption has fundamentally changed the CIO's spend profile — from capex-heavy infrastructure investment to opex-dominant cloud subscriptions.
 AI is transforming enterprise applications, with every major ERP and CRM vendor embedding AI capabilities.
 Cybersecurity has elevated from a CIO sub-function to a Board-level agenda item, with many organisations creating a separate CISO role.
 Data governance and information management have become critical as organisations try to exploit the analytical potential of their data assets.

-What Makes a Great CIO?
+What Makes a Great Chief Information Officer?

 1